ResearchComputing/Documentation/docs/programming/MPI-C.md

 > This function cleans up the MPI environment and ends MPI communications.

 These four directives should be enough to get our parallel 'hello world' running.
-We will begin by creating `two variables`, `process_Rank`, and `size_Of_Cluster`, to store an identifier for each of the parallel processes and the number of processes running in the cluster respectively.
+We will begin by creating two variables, `process_Rank`, and `size_Of_Cluster`, to store an identifier for each of the parallel processes and the number of processes running in the cluster respectively.
 We will also implement the `MPI_Init` function